 The Thyroid and Menopause Connection

 I see it so often: if a woman is in her 40s-50s, many physicians simply assume perimenopause.
-Even if they do test the thyroid, they often use basic TSH testing that fails to identify thyroid concerns.
-It’s so tricky because the two conditions are interrelated.
+Even if they do run thyroid tests, they often only use basic TSH testing that fails to identify thyroid dysfunction in many women.

 In the early stages of perimenopause, progesterone levels can drop and that can result in (relatively, because it’s all about balance!) higher estrogen levels.
-If excess estrogen isn’t offset by progesterone, it can impact the thyroid hormone function causing hypothyroidism.
+If excess estrogen isn’t offset by progesterone, it can impact the thyroid hormone production, causing or contributing to hypothyroidism.

-But when your thyroid is not functioning properly, it can lead to lower progesterone levels, creating the same imbalance that could occur during perimenopause.
+Similarly, when your thyroid is not functioning properly, it can lead to lower progesterone levels, creating the same imbalance that occurs during perimenopause.

 Testing for Thyroid Function